dazuga31/Snippets/wais-jobpack with leveling.md

         -- Check if the player's level is sufficient for the job if jobRequirements[job] > playerLevel then
-            print("[INFO] Player general level too low for job:", job) return Config.Notification(Lang('job'), "Your level is not high enough to start this job", "error", 5000) end
+            print("[INFO] Player general level too low for job:", job) QBCore.Functions.Notify("Your level is not high enough to start this job", "error", 5000) return
+        end

         -- Assign the job if the level requirement is met print("[SUCCESS] Assigning job:", job, "to player")
+        QBCore.Functions.Notify("You have successfully started the job: " .. job, "success", 5000)

         if Config.SideJob then
             TriggerEvent('wais:set:sideJob', job)
         else